Gluten Free Buttermilk Pie with Bourbon Brown Butter Peaches

-When I was trying to figure out what kind of pie to make for the Pie Party, I kept going back to the idea of incorporating buttermilk.
-I’m having a total crush on the buttermilk and cottage cheese from Kalona Super Natural, so naturally I want to put in or on everything I cook.
+When I was trying to figure out what kind of gluten free pie to make for the Pie Party, I kept going back to the idea of incorporating buttermilk.
+I’m having a total crush on the buttermilk and cottage cheese from a brand called Kalona Super Natural, so naturally I want to put in or on everything I cook.
 Buttermilk?
 Buttermilk?
 Buttermilk in pie?
 I thought to myself.
 But then, I seemed to remember that there is such a thing as buttermilk pie.
+Yes yes gluten free buttermilk pie just had to happen!

 As I began to research buttermilk pie, the traditional Southern recipes were a little terrifying to this relatively healthy California girl.
 Goodness knows, I’m not afraid of decadent desserts or a good chunk of butter in a recipe, but these pies called for up to 3 cups of sugar, a stick of butter, and only a cup of buttermilk.
 I wanted to taste the buttermilk not cover it up with sugar and butter.
 Then I found Heidi’s buttermilk maple pie on 101 cookbooks.
 She treats it more like a traditional custard with the ratio being 2 cups buttermilk to 6 eggs with only 1 cup of sweetener.
 Perfect.

-I only slightly modified Heidi’s recipe, subbing brown and white sugar for maple syrup, modifying the amount of flour, omitting the lemon zest (see what I mean).
+I only slightly modified Heidi’s recipe, subbing brown and white sugar for maple syrup, modifying the amount of flour, omitting the lemon zest (see what I mean) and making it gluten free.
 I rarely post other peoples’ recipes here, but buttermilk pie is everything I hoped it would be.
 The accompaniment to my pie is brown butter brown sugar bourbon peaches.
 Yes it’s a mouthful- and you’re going to want a mouthful… and then another.
 Let’s make some pie.

 - INGREDIENTS BUTTERMILK FILLILNG